Blcony/SDHNet/README.md

 ## Note
-Due to our further exploration of the self-distillation, the current codebase does not involve the related part temporarily.
+Due to our further exploration of the self-distillation, the current repo does not involve the related part temporarily.

 Please be free to contact us by e-mail if you are interested in this part or have any problems.